D'amour ou d'amitié: Commercial performance

-"D'amour ou d'amitié" became Dion's first commercially successful single.
-In France, it reached number five on the chart in the summer of 1983 and was certified Gold on 1 September 1983 for selling 500,000 units.
-By the end of 1983, the single has sold over 700,000 copies in France.
-Dion also became the first Canadian artist to receive a Gold certification in France.
-Following this success, she released her first album in France in September 1983, Du soleil au cœur, which featured songs taken from Dion's two albums previously issued in Quebec, Canada.
+"D'amour ou d'amitié" became Dion's first major commercial breakthrough.
+In France, it reached number five in the summer of 1983 and was certified gold on 1 September 1983 for sales of 500,000 copies.
+By the end of the year, sales exceeded 700,000.
+Dion became the first Canadian artist to receive a gold certification in France.
+Following this success, she released her first album in France, Du soleil au cœur, in September 1983.

-The song also became a hit in Quebec, where it entered the chart on 7 May 1983 and topped it for four consecutive weeks in July and August 1983.
-It spent forty weeks on the chart in total and was certified Gold in April 1985 for selling over 50,000 copies in Canada.
+In Quebec, the song entered the chart on 7 May 1983 and reached number one for four consecutive weeks in July and August.
+It spent 40 weeks on the chart and was certified gold in April 1985 for sales exceeding 50,000 copies.

 Accolades

 Thanks to "D'amour ou d'amitié", Dion won the Félix Award for Artist of the Year Achieving the Most Success Outside Quebec.